Escalating Geopolitical Tensions Prompting Supply Chain Diversification

 Surging Demand for Advanced Technologies Elevating Equipment Needs

 The automotive industry is also a substantial contributor to this demand.
-As electric vehicles become more prevalent, the requirement for specialized semiconductors rises, particularly for power management and autonomous driving features.
+As electric vehicles become more prevalent, the requirement for specialized semiconductors rises, particularly for power management, automotive microcontrollers, and autonomous driving features.
 This trend compels semiconductor manufacturers to invest in advanced equipment capable of producing high-quality, reliable components essential for automotive applications.
 Consequently, equipment manufacturers are experiencing heightened demand for tools that support the production of these advanced semiconductor devices, reflecting the broader technological evolution across multiple industries.

 Shift Towards Advanced Packaging Technologies